sveljko/cppbound/README.md

 The [safe-arithmetic](https://github.com/intel/safe-arithmetic) provides bitwise operations by having a different check - a bitmask based one.
 In our design this requires a different type, which might be added in the future.
-But `cobi` will probably never "acquire" bitwise operators.
+But `cobi` itself will probably never "acquire" bitwise operators.

 ### Comparison might be done at compile time